nvim-telekasten/telekasten.nvim/README.md

 - calendar support
 - paste images from clipboard
 - toggle [ ] todo status of line
-- show back-links and notes also referencing links
+- show other notes that link to the same note as the link under the cursor

 ---